 The University wants all Learning Resources Centres (LRCs) users to have a safe, comfortable, and productive environment while using the facilities and services provided.

-Please respect other LRC users, security, and staff.
+Please help us by using our facilities and spaces responsibly and by respecting other LRC users, security, and staff.

 - Entry and ID cards